moradi-x/moradi-x/README.md

 # Hi I'm Mohamad Moradi 👋

-💻 Backend Developer | 🎓 Computer Engineering Student
+💻 Backend Developer | 🏢 Founder of Studio Moradix | 🎓 Computer Engineering

 - 🌍 Based in Tehran
+- 🚀 Founder of **Studio Moradix**, a freelance software development studio
+- 💼 Accepting freelance projects and collaborations
-- 💡 Focused on building reliable web applications with PHP, Laravel
+- 💡 Focused on building reliable web applications with PHP & Laravel
-- 🚀 Always learning and improving backend development skills

 ![243273737-bfd77a60-d426-4470-b417-fdbab0166188](https://github.com/user-attachments/assets/3a5185ef-15c0-4981-a0c8-8b05b28799e6)

 ### 🧑‍💻 About Me

-Junior Backend Developer passionate about learning, writing clean code, and building robust web applications.
+Backend Developer and founder of **Studio Moradix**, a freelance software development studio focused on building modern and reliable web applications.

-I enjoy working with backend technologies, databases, and continuously growing as a software engineer.
+I specialize in backend development with PHP and Laravel, and I work on freelance projects, custom web applications, REST APIs, and business solutions.

 ---